 In a letter from NMED dated June 15, 2015, Western received approval to discontinue sampling at TP-3, TP-10, TP-11, TP-12, and TP-13 (NMED, 2015b).
-However depth-to-groundwater data continues to be collected at these locations.
+However, depth-to-groundwater data continues to be collected at these locations.
+In correspondence dated June 13, 2018 (Disapproval River Terrace Voluntary Corrective Measures Bioventing/Air Sparging System Annual Report, March 2018), NMED required that samples collected in 2018 at the granular activated carbon (GAC)-Inlet, GAC-Lead, and GAC-Lag be analyzed for VOCs by method 8260.

 Figure 6 provides a general layout of the current river terrace system.
-Figure 7 provides a summary of the BTEX concentrations detected in 2017 at the River Terrace area during low flow conditions.
+Figure 7 provides a summary of the BTEX concentrations detected in 2018 at the River Terrace area during low flow conditions.